awslabs/ar-go-tools/doc/12_syntactic.md

 All the syntactic analysis problems are grouped under the `syntactic-problems` category in a config file, and each category of syntactic problems will be listed separately.

 ## Struct Inits
-Struct inits are a class of syntactic problem where the user can check that a specific struct type, e.g.  `crypto/tls.Config`, has fields that always have a specific value, for example `MinVersion` should always be `VersionTLS12`.
+When you want to check that a specific struct type's fields are always given a specific value, you can specify it in a `struct-inits` problem.
+For example, if you may want to check that the field `MinVersion` of `crypto/tls.Config` is always set to the constant `VersionTLS12`.
+Note that we do not have a check to ensure the field's value is always the desired constant; we only check that syntactically, the assignments are valid.
 One would write this analysis by adding in the config the following:
 ```yaml
 syntactic-problems: